Counting and effective rigidity in algebra and geometry: Geometric submanifolds: Effective rigidity and asymptotic growth of surfaces

 \subsection{Proof of Theorem \ref{thm:infinitelymanytotallygeodesics}}

 We conclude this section with a proof of Theorem \ref{thm:infinitelymanytotallygeodesics}.

-\begin{proof}[Proof of Theorem \ref{thm:infinitelymanytotallygeodesics}] Let $k = L^+$ denote the maximal totally real subfield of $L$.
-The hypothesis that $M$ contains a totally geodesic surface implies that $[L:k]=2$.
-Theorem \ref{TGS-Theorem}, along with a slight modification to the proof of Theorem \ref{thm:quatembedding} in the case that $r=1$, shows that there exists a constant $c(L)$ depending only on $L$ (actually the constant depends only on $k$) such that for sufficiently large $x$ the number of quaternion algebras $B'$ over $k$ satisfying $B'\otimes_k L\cong B$ and $\abs{\disc(B')}\leq x$ is asymptotic to
+\begin{proof}[Proof of Theorem \ref{thm:infinitelymanytotallygeodesics}] Setting $k = L^+$, as $M$ contains a totally geodesic surface, we have $[L:k]=2$.
+Theorem \ref{TGS-Theorem}, along with a slight modification to the proof of Theorem \ref{thm:quatembedding} in the case that $r=1$, shows that there exists a constant $c(L)$ depending only on $L$ (the constant only depends on $k$) such that for sufficiently large $x$ the number of quaternion algebras $B'/k$ satisfying $B'\otimes_k L\cong B$ and $\abs{\disc(B')}\leq x$ is asymptotic to $\left[c(L)\disc(B)^{1/2}\right]x/\log(x)^{1/2}$.
+The theorem now follows from Proposition \ref{proposition:ggsprop}. \end{proof}